Shih Tzu Pregnancy by Janice Jones M.A. |Last Updated 05-02-2022

 There are ways to know if your dog is pregnant by observing changes in behavior and appearance.
 There are also more sophisticated ways that typically require your veterinarian's help.

 Just as in people, every dog experiences pregnancy a little differently, and each pregnancy is never alike.
+This is a general list and some signs will be present in early stages of pregnancy while others won't be noticeable until late pregnancy such as nesting behaviors.

 Here are a few signs you might see: